esphome/esphome-docs/components/debug.rst

 The ``debug`` component can be used to debug problems with ESPHome.
 At startup, it prints a bunch of useful information like reset reason, free heap size, ESPHome version and so on.
-It also allows you get the same information as a text sensor, and to monitor the state of the ESP heap memory (free space, maximal free block and fragmentation level) and the main-loop timing.
+It also allows you get the same information as a text sensor, and to monitor the state of the ESP heap memory (free space, maximum free block size and fragmentation level) and the main-loop timing.

 .. figure:: images/debug.png
     :align: center